nabeel-404/SDAIA-Final-Project/README.md

 FIRE-QA (Full Interaction Retrieval and Enhanced Question Answering):

 An advanced QA system that performs multi-hop reasoning across multiple documents and explains its reasoning path, targeting the HotpotQA dataset.
 The core is a novel multi-stage retrieval pipeline that uses query decomposition followed by late-interaction encoders for high-recall retrieval and cross-encoder rerankers for precise evidence selection.
+This was a three-week project

 ## Abstract